 - Won summary judgment and an award of attorneys’ fees in connection with a breach of duty lawsuit filed by the heirs of the IBM fortune in New York State Supreme Court against JPMorgan Chase Bank

-- Advised insurance broker Marsh & McLennan Companies in connection with $850 million settlement relating to New York State Attorney General Spitzer’s investigation into bid-rigging and price-fixing in the insurance brokerage industry
+- Advised a global professional services firm in connection with $850 million settlement relating to New York State Attorney General Spitzer’s investigation into bid-rigging and price-fixing in the insurance brokerage industry

 - Represented Silicon valley software maker Mercury Interactive Corp. in connection with one of the first options backdating cases brought by the SEC